francobattiato/simple-search-cgi/README.md

 # simple-search-cgi

   A Simple Case-Insensitive Search script written in python for your website.
-It works via cgi.

   It works on Apache 2.4 servers

 # setup